 It was Wednesday, September 13, 1899.
 Henry was a realtor, of which there must have been thousands in New York.
 Now, there is a plaque (for years I never found it so I think a new one must have been recently installed), a stripe-painted crosswalk, and a countdown pedestrian crossing light all in order to deter unwitting Bliss copycats.
 It was not the first ever traffic death, but it was the first in the United States.

-So when you go to see the Dakota apartment building at 73rd and Central Park West, say a prayer for beloved John, then check out 74th, and say a prayer for unknown Henry.
+So when you go to see the Dakota apartment building at 73rd and Central Park West, say a prayer for beloved Beatle John, then check out 74th, and say a prayer for poor, forgotten Henry.